 Background: NBPI occurs in one to two of every 1,000 live births.
 It is considered the most common birth injury and the most common cause of paralysis of the arm in children.

-In addition to loss of function, the baby may also have abnormal muscle contractions.Although most newborns will recover in a few months, 20-30% have a permanent disability.
+In addition to loss of function & weakness, the baby may also have abnormal muscle contractions (such as spasms).
+You may also see abnormal positioning of the bones of the neck, arms, and hands, and different size of the arms.Although most newborns will recover in a few months, 20-30% have a permanent disability.

 Other Resources for Patients and Families: The United Brachial Plexus Injury Network has resources and information that may be helpful.